The Effects of Teenage Fatherhood on Young Adult Outcomes

 Jason M. Fletcher

-University of Wisconsin-Madison; Institute for the Study of Labor (IZA); CESifo (Center for Economic Studies and Ifo Institute for Economic Research); RSSS-economics; National Bureau of Economic Research (NBER)
+University of Wisconsin-Madison; Institute for the Study of Labor (IZA); CESifo (Center for Economic Studies and Ifo Institute); RSSS-economics; National Bureau of Economic Research (NBER)

 Economic Inquiry, Vol. 50, Issue 1, pp. 182-201, 2012